kahunacohen/real-world-fp/README.md

 ### Composition over Inheritance

 In fp composition is used instead of inheritance.
-We specialize behavior by plugging smaller functions together in different wayts to make larger functions using data pipelines.
+We specialize behavior by plugging smaller functions together in different ways to make larger functions using data pipelines.

-This is best illustrated by the Unix toolset, which is a collection of small, focused programs that can be strung together.
+This is best illustrated by the Unix tool set, which is a collection of small, focused programs that can be strung together.
 Each program takes from `stdin` and outputs to `stdout`.
 Unix programs don't care about where they get their input from and where they dump their output.

 The power and flexibility of this paradigm comes when we combine these small programs together.
 For example, to get the first name in alphabetical order of a list of unordered names in a file: